Man1exter/TkinKer.Py/readme.md

-First approach to a new module.
+First approach to a new module.👨‍💻

-Graphical interface to gain new experience.
+Graphical interface to gain new experience.👨‍💻